What Everyone Is Missing About Harvey Weinstein's Perp Walk

 On Friday morning, Harvey Weinstein was escorted from the 1st Precinct to the New York City Criminal Court where he was arraigned on first and third degree rape charges.
-It was then we got to see what has become a rite of passage for accused criminals and a moment many have eagerly anticipated: the perp walk.
-For decades, Weinstein has strutted down red carpets across the world and he treated this photo op much the same way.
-Wearing a black suit over a light blue sweater, his hands cuffed behind his back and flanked by two detectives, Weinstein still held his head high and smiled for the cameras.
+His perp walk, a rite of passage for notorious, accused criminals, was a moment many have eagerly anticipated.
+For decades, Weinstein has strutted down red carpets across the world.
+And he treated this photo op much the same way.
+Wearing a black suit over a light blue sweater, his hands cuffed behind his back, he was flanked by two detectives, and still held his head high and smiled for the cameras.

 Advertisement

-Later, after assuring the court that his client had a $1 million cashier check in hand to cover his bail, Weinstein’s lawyer stood on the steps of the courthouse and declared, “My client did not invent the casting couch,” in a bizarrely tone deaf attempt at declaring Weinstein’s innocence.
+During the arraignment, Weinstein’s lawyer assured the judge that his client had a $1 million cashier’s check in hand to cover his bail.
+Then on the steps of the courthouse he declared, “My client did not invent the casting couch,” in a bizarrely tone deaf attempt at declaring Weinstein’s innocence.

 The perp walk has been happening in New York for at least a hundred years.
 Celebrities like Johnny Depp and Russell Crowe have done it.
-Famed gangsters like John Gotti turned it into a series of peacocking struts.
-There is what might be the infamous perp walk of all time: JFK assassin Lee Harvey Oswald, being transported through the basement of Dallas Police headquarters as reporters swarmed around him, was shot and killed by Jack Ruby during his perp walk.
+Famed gangsters like John Gotti did it shamelessly, strutting like a peacock.
+When Dominique Strauss-Kahn, a French politician and former head of the IMF, was accused of sexually assaulting a hotel worker in 2011, his perp walk outraged the international community, because in France, such photo opps are illegal.
+And of course, there’s the most infamous perp walk of all: Lee Harvey Oswald, shot and killed as he was transported through the basement of the Dallas Police Station, cameras capturing it all.

-There seems, to me, that there is a particular style of perp walk among famous and wealthy men who prey on women and who believe they are untouchable.
-They’re sending a message.
-They hold their heads high.
-They exude annoyance at being made to bother with such plebeian rituals as arrests and arraignments.
-We saw it with Dominique Strauss-Kahn who was accused of sexually assaulting a hotel worker in 2011, and whose perp walk, as he was pulled off an airplane attempting to leave the United States, sparked indignity around the world.
-We saw it even with Oklahoma City Bomber Timothy McVeigh, who went to his death convinced he was a martyr and who stood rigid and unapologetic as he was escorted in front of the media.
+A legally sanctioned walk of shame, one to which the media is invited, is a strange ritual.
+But what does that ritual mean if you have no shame?
+Harvey Weinstein seemed miffed more than anything else, exuding annoyance at being made to bother with such plebeian rituals as arrests and arraignments.
+On his way into the police station, Weinstein carried two books.
+One was a biography of Elia Kazan, the director who cooperated with HUAC during the Red Scare in the 1950’s, and was largely vindicated — even celebrated — later in life.
+It’s clear Weinstein is sending a message that he somehow believes history will be on his side.

-Some of the people watching felt vindicated by Weinstein’s perp walk and others took an almost sympathetic approach, describing him as frail.
-Watching Weinstein in handcuffs I felt neither of those things.
-I saw a man, a man accused of violating as many as 95 women, who was able to give himself up voluntarily to police, who was able to easily produce $1 million in exchange for the ability to return to his home wearing an ankle monitor, smiling for the cameras because he knew how soon those handcuffs would come off.
+Some of the people watching felt vindicated by Weinstein’s perp walk and others took an almost sympathetic approach, describing him as frail — which is a silly way to describe a large man in an expertly tailored suit.
+Watching Weinstein in handcuffs, I saw a man accused of violating as many as 95 women who was able to give himself up voluntarily to the police on his own time, who was able to produce $1 million as if he’d just stopped off quickly at the ATM, and who was then allowed to walk away from all of it.
+After posting bail, Weinstein is now able to move freely in his New York City and Connecticut homes.
+I saw a man being perp walked, a man who smiled for the cameras because he knew how quickly those handcuffs would come off.

 Advertisement